seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Nor here provincial.
 My business in this state
 Made me a looker on here in Vienna,
 Where I have seen corruption boil and bubble
-Till it o’er-run the stew; laws for all faults,
+Till it o'er-run the stew; laws for all faults,
 But faults so countenanced, that the strong statutes
-Stand like the forfeits in a barber’s shop,
+Stand like the forfeits in a barber's shop,
 As much in mock as mark.

 **ESCALUS**